 In general, there will be 2 assessments per module.
 The first assessment is usually either coursework or a CMA.
 The second assessment is usually coursework.
-Some modules may have up to a maximum of 3 assessments.
+Some modules may have up to a maximum of 4 assessments.

-The 40-credit project modules are assessed as follows:
+The project modules are assessed as follows:

 - PRJ6PRA/S Project (for non-apprenticeship students only) has 2 assessments.
-The first assessment is coursework and the second assessment is a project report. - PRJ6WRA/S Workbased Research Project (for apprenticeship students only) has 3 assessments: a presentation; a reflective summary; and a case study report.
+The first assessment is coursework, and the second assessment is a project report. - PRJ6CSA/ PRJ6CSS Case Study Project (for apprenticeship students only) has 3 assessments: a case study identification and outline; a presentation; and a reflective summary. - BCU6EPA Building Control End Point Assessment (for apprenticeship students only) has 2 assessments: an open book exam and an interview.